Battle of Mount Longdon: British forces

 British paratroopers carried the semi-automatic L1A1 Self-Loading Rifle (SLR) and the L7A2 General Purpose Machine Gun (GPMG).
-Longer-range precision fire was provided by the bolt-action L42A1 sniper rifle, which was especially valuable during pre-battle reconnaissance engagements.
+Longer-range precision fire was provided by the bolt-action L42A1 sniper rifle.

 For clearing bunkers, the M72 LAW, 84mm Carl Gustaf & L2 fragmentation grenades, were widely used and the battalions MILAN anti-tank guided missiles, played a critical role in neutralizing Argentine defensive positions.

 Argentine forces

 The Argentine forces included B Company of the 7th Infantry Regiment (RI 7), part of the 10th Mechanized Infantry Brigade, along with detachments from other units.
 Paratroop-trained Major Carlos Carrizo Salvadores, served as RI 7’s second-in-command.
-The regiment, reinforced by two Marine Infantry platoons, defended positions at Mount Longdon, Wireless Ridge, Port Stanley, and Cortley Ridge.
-At San Miguel del Monte, they had prepared for a potential conflict with Chile, training with the 601st Combat Aviation Battalion where about 50, were trained in commando tactics by Commando-trained Major Oscar Ramón Jaimet.
+The regiment, reinforced by two Marine Infantry platoons, defended positions at Mount Longdon and Wireless Ridge along with Cortley Ridge, outside Port Stanley.
+At San Miguel del Monte, outside Buenos Aires they had prepared for a potential conflict with Chile, training with the 601st Combat Aviation Battalion where about 50 hand-picked national servicemen and NCOs, were trained in commando tactics by Commando-trained Major Oscar Ramón Jaimet, a veteran of Operativo Independencia (Operation Independence), the counter-insurgency campaign in the northern province of Tucumán.